Parks, Recreation, Sport & Tourism (PRST)

 PRST 4100: Ethics and Diversity

 (cross-leveled with PRST 7100).
-This course examines an encompassing perspective of ethics and diversity within North American and international sport and recreation organizations.
-Specifically, the purpose of this course is to provide students with an analysis and understanding of the various ways that people within sport and recreation organizations can differ, and how differences based on this diversity impact life experiences and outcomes.
+This course examines an encompassing perspective of ethics and diversity within the fields of parks, recreation, sport, and tourism.
+It introduces students to ethical issues today's managers are confronted with and provides a practical and analytic foundation for business and stakeholder relationships.
+Additionally, it provides students with an analysis and understanding of the various ways that people within sport, recreation, parks, and tourism organizations can differ, and how differences based on this diversity impact life experiences and outcomes.
+Students will learn to make morally reasoned decisions, respond responsibly when faced with challenging ethical dilemmas, and serve as role models for ethical conduct.
+Graded on A-F basis only.

 Credit Hours: 3